 The story avoids a solution at a government level.
 Instead, Leo and Nea settle on personal responsibility.
 Leo asks the king to tell the truth about the child soldiers and accept the consequences that come with that.
-They resolve to help free the children in slavery where they can rather than following their original plan to flee to a country without slavery.
+He and Nea resolve to help free the children in slavery where they can rather than following their original plan to flee to a country without slavery.

 They both begin the healing process by refusing to be defined by the horrible things that happened to them.
-They do not cling to their bitterness and (self-) hatred, but look to see themselves in the people who need their help.
+Instead of clinging to their bitterness and (self-) hatred, they look to see themselves in the people who need their help.
 Leo, in particular, is able to see himself in the antagonist and to feel pity for him.

 Discussing the presence of theme makes the story sound heavier than it is.
 Honestly, it boils down to the tried-and-true fantasy motif of good against evil.
 Hasting’s characters resolve not to back down and to keep doing the right thing!